Sierra-Alpha/desert/readme.md

 ## Description

-Kainga is the Te Reo Moari word for home, it is implemented as follows.
+Kainga is the Te Reo Moari word for home, it's purpose is to let you feel at home wherever you may be, it is implemented as follows.

 Kainga is a way of setting up containerised Xserver and virtual network computing (VNC) connections over a Secure Shell (SSH) tunnel.
 This allows